 Our mission is inspired by The Prince of Wales’s values of harmony and sustainability.

-We achieve our mission by supporting local causes such as community projects and nationally through grants to charities such as Plantlife International, The Prince’s Trust, Soil Association, Carers Trust, The Wildfowl and Wetlands Trust, and The Prince's Foundation.
+We achieve our mission by awarding grants to support projects in the UK, Commonwealth and internationally.
+We have supported a number of non-profit organisations including Plantlife International, Prince’s Trust, Soil Association, Carers Trust, The Wildfowl and Wetlands Trust, International Tree Foundation and The Prince's Foundation.

 Our Core Principles